constellation-daq/Constellation/docs/manual/concepts/satellite.md

 * The `ORBIT` state signals that the satellite is ready for data taking.

-  When the satellite enters this state, all instrument hardware has been configured
+  When the satellite enters this state, all instrument hardware has been configured, is powered up and is ready for entering a measurement run.

-* RUN
+* The `RUN` state represents the data acquisition mode of the satellite.

+  In this state, the instrument is active and queried for data, the satellite handles measurement data, i.e. obtains data from the instrument and sends it across the Constellation, or receives data and stores it to file.

 ### Changing States - Transitions